NjivaAndriamanga/resmobilys/README.md

 # **ResMobilYs: A Nextflow Pipeline for Resistome and Mobilome Analysis of Field and Clinical Eubacteria Isolates**
 ResMobilYs is a Nextflow pipeline designed for comprehensive mobilome and resistome analysis.
-It provides an end-to-end solution, from de novo assembly to precise identification of MGEs such as plasmids, integrons, prophages, integrative and conjugative elements and transposable elements.
-It also detects Antibiotic Resistance Genes (ARGs) and virulence factors, whether associated with MGEs or not, enabling streamlined and detailed genomic feature analysis.
+It provides an end-to-end solution, from de novo assembly to precise identification of Mobile Genetics Elements (MGEs) such as plasmids, integrons, prophages, integrative and conjugative elements and transposable elements.
+It also detects Antibiotic Resistance Genes (ARGs), whether associated with MGEs or not, enabling streamlined and detailed genomic feature analysis.

 **Workflow Overview:**
   - De novo assembly